 Mary L. Nohl Suitcase Export Fund

-Created to help visual artists with the cost of exhibiting their work outside the four-county area (Milwaukee, Waukesha, Ozaukee, Washington), the Fund is designed to provide greater visibility for individual artists and their work as well as for greater Milwaukee.
-To date, the Fund has supported a diverse group of 132 individual artists and six artist collectives exhibiting throughout North America, and in Europe, Africa, the former Soviet Union and Asia.
-The awardees, who have received a total of $82,500 in grants, work in a variety of media, from film to ceramics, and include well-established artists as well as those at the start of their careers.
+The program, funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund and Joy Engine, was created to help visual artists with the cost of exhibiting their work outside the four-county area (Milwaukee, Waukesha, Ozaukee, Washington counties).
+The Fund is designed to provide greater visibility for individual artists and their work as well as for greater Milwaukee.
+To date, the Fund has supported a diverse group of 358 individual artists and twenty-two artist collectives for a total of 404 artists who have exhibited their work throughout North America, and in Europe, the former Soviet Union, Africa, and Asia.
+More than $217,730 has been awarded to artists working in a variety of media, from film to ceramics.
+They include well-established artists as well as those at the start of their careers.
 A special effort has been made to support Nohl Fellows as they exhibit work made during their fellowship year.

 • transportation of the work (packing/shipping/insurance)